djnatronic/Workout_Tracker/README.md

 ## Author: Nathan Bowdish
 ## Email:  djnatronic@gmail.com

-This app will allow you to create and delete notes<br/>
+This app will allow you to create and track workouts<br/>

 ### Technologies Used
 Mongo<br/>